namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 3/15/24
+- Have one more feedback story to complete before the end of day - 2402
+- Spend time testing the stories from yesterday

 ### 3/14/24
+- Worked on demo feedback stories
-- Working on using the shared collapse button for template builder - 2541
+  - 2541 - Using the shared collapse button for Template Builder
-- Will be working on more demo feedback tasks unless something comes up
+  - 2542 - Allowing NA/NP sections to expand or collapse in Perform Review
+  - 2540 - Added a new button for reordering sections in Template Builder

 ### 3/13/24
 - Fixed the integration bug with the exception subheader - 2565